HOA Resolution vs. Amendment

 What is Selective Enforcement

-Enforcement Overview
+HOA Selective Enforcement Overview

-Owners purchase properties within homeowners’ associations under the expectation that the governing document provisions are being fairly and consistently enforced with all members alike.
+Owners purchase properties within homeowners’ associations under the expectation that the governing document provisions are fairly and consistently enforced with all members alike.
 One of the Board’s primary responsibilities is enforcing the association’s governing documents.
 Keep in mind that if an HOA is inconsistent in its enforcement of specific rules, in the eyes of the law, it may have waived its right to enforce the rule in the future.

 Enforcement Procedures